ljcucc/node_bf_compiler/README.md

 Additional:

-The product that made by this editor should
+The product that made by this compiler should be indicated the credit of this project.